team8/crab-drive/README.md

 Does it use crab-drive?

-said the little crab
+asked the little crab

 Yes, uses crab-drive

 said big crab to little crab

-Is a robot

-that uses
+I does do crab-drive

+said MistahKrabbs

-and does
+I does use crab-drive

+said MistahKrabbs

+I am crab-bot

-crab-drive
+that does and uses crab-drive